-26Recall that any Boolean function can be written as a CNF (or even 3CNF) formula having size that is exponential in the length of its input, which in this case is a constant.
-Alternatively, note that the Boolean functions that we refer to here depends on 2-3 Boolean variables (and merely indicates whether or not the corresponding values respect the gate's functionality).
+&lt;sup>15Recall that any Boolean function can be written as a CNF formula having size that is exponential in the length of its input, which in this case is a constant (i.e., either 2 or 3).
+Furthermore, note that the Boolean functions that we refer to here depends on 2-3 Boolean variables (since they indicate whether or not the corresponding values respect the gate's functionality).

-Using auxiliary variables (i.e., the g_i 's) to "cut" a depth-5 circuit (into a CNF).
+Using auxiliary variables (i.e., the $g_i$ 's) to "cut" a depth-5 circuit (into a CNF).
 The dashed regions will be replaced by equivalent CNF formulae.
 The dashed cycle representing an unbounded fan-in and-gate is the conjunction of all constant-size circuits (which enforce the functionalities of the original gates) and the variable that represents the gate that feed the output terminal in the original circuit.

-Figure 5: The idea underlying the reduction of CSAT to SAT.
+Figure 2.2: The idea underlying the reduction of CSAT to SAT.